Banana Pro resources

 Summary

-This page is a comprehensive resource hub for Banana Pro owners, providing downloads, hardware specifications, GPIO pinouts, peripheral configuration, and troubleshooting guidance.
-The Banana Pro extends the original Banana Pi with onboard WiFi (AP6210 802.11n), Bluetooth 4.0, SATA 2.0 interface, and enhanced power delivery, making it suitable for NAS builds, home automation, and wireless projects.
+This page pulls together the material Banana Pro owners usually need first: downloads, hardware specifications, GPIO pinouts, peripheral configuration, and fault-finding notes.
+Banana Pro keeps the original Banana Pi shape, but adds onboard WiFi with the AP6210 802.11n module, Bluetooth 4.0, a SATA 2.0 interface, and a stronger power path.
+That makes it a better fit for NAS builds, home automation, and wireless projects, although only if the supply and cabling are actually up to the job.

 Who this is for

-New Banana Pro owners setting up their first build, developers migrating from Banana Pi who need to understand the Pro-specific differences (WiFi, SATA, power requirements), and anyone troubleshooting GPIO, WiFi, SATA, or boot issues on Banana Pro hardware.
+This is for new Banana Pro owners setting up a first build, developers moving across from Banana Pi who need the Pro-specific differences explained plainly, and anyone chasing GPIO, WiFi, SATA, or boot problems on Banana Pro hardware.

 Banana Pro hardware overview